 To regain consultant control and engagement

 A number of consultants are becoming frustrated by lack of control of their activity within the NHS.
-But working within an LLP that has contract with the Trust, can address these frustrations.
-It is well documented, that if there is personal engagement in a project where decisions can be influenced, then improvements in efficiency and productivity occur.
+Working within an LLP that has contract with the Trust, can address these frustrations.
+It is well documented that if there is personal engagement in a project where decisions can be influenced, then improvements in efficiency and productivity occur.
 A consultant led LLP empowers the theatre and clinic teams and really can make a difference to how lists are run, managed and delivered.

 To improve theatre and clinic efficiency